 But here’s the thing about next times, I learned very well that there may never be a next time.
 The time is now.

-So prepping for, and on that family vacation two years ago, I dyed my hair pink because I like pink hair.
-When the live band was playing that one night and my girls were so looking forward to dancing but when we got there and no one was dancing, I asked them, ‘How will you feel if you don’t dance tonight?’, and they said, ‘sad’, so they simply didn’t have a choice when I dragged them up to dance with me anyway.
+So prepping for, and on that family vacation two years ago, I dyed my hair pink because I like pink hair and I no longer allow the opinions of others to dictate my choices.
+And on the night that the live band was playing and my girls were so looking forward to dancing, but when we got there and no one was dancing, I asked them, ‘How will you feel if you don’t dance tonight?’ and they replied, ‘sad’, that simply would not do.
+So I dragged them up to dance with me anyway.
+Even though they were scared and embarrassed.
 Just us…and next thing we knew the whole place was out of their seats carrying on like it was an Irish pub on a Friday night and they were playing ‘Home For A Rest’ by Spirit of the West.
-And no I don’t have pictures of it because I was there, in that moment with them, experiencing it because that moment in time was the only moment in time then.
-And on the second last day we were there, when the end of the trip was drawing near and my opportunities started to run thin, I decided to do one of the most exhilarating things I’ve ever done in my life.
-One of the hardest things I’ve ever done in my life.
+And no I don’t have pictures of it because I was there, in that moment with them, experiencing it because that moment in time was the only moment in time that mattered then.
+And because I hold myself to the same standard, I too looked for opportunities to push myself out of my comfort zone.
+On the second last day we were there, when the end of the trip was drawing near and my chances to challenge myself started to run thin, I decided to do one of the most exhilarating things I’ve ever done in my life.
+One of the hardest things I’ve ever done (on purpose) in my life.
 I’m positive – I would even bet a years salary on it – that even if I hadn’t just finished IV chemotherapy only four months earlier, it still would have been just as hard to do….I tried waterskiing.